oracle-devrel/cd3-automation-toolkit/documentation/docs/connect-container-to-oci-tenancy.md

 **Step 2 - Choose Authentication Mechanism for OCI SDK**</a>

-* Please click [here](authmechanisms.md) to configure any one of the available authentication mechanisms.
+* Please click [here](auth-mechanisms.md) to configure any one of the available authentication mechanisms.

 **Step 3 - Edit tenancyconfig.properties**:

 * Run ```cd /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/```
 * Fill the input parameters in **tenancyconfig.properties** file.

 !!! must-read "Must Read"
-    Ensure to:<br>
-    -  Have the details ready for the Authentication mechanism you are planning to use.<br>
+    - Have the details ready for Authentication mechanism you are planning to use.<br>
-    -  Use the same customer_name for a tenancy even if the script needs to be executed multiple times.<br>
     - Review **'outdir_structure_file'** parameter as per requirements.
-It is recommended to use seperate outdir structure to manage a large number of resources. <br>
+It is recommended to use separate outdir structure to manage a large number of resources. <br>
-    -  Review Advanced Parameters Section for CI/CD setup and be ready with user details that will be used to connect to DevOps Repo in OCI.
-Specifying these parameters as **'yes'** in properties file will create Object Storage Bucket and Devops Git Repo/Project/Topic in OCI and enable toolkit usage via Jenkins.
+    - Review Advanced Parameters Section for CI/CD setup.
+If you plan to use the toolkit with Jenkins then be ready with user details that will be used to connect to DevOps Repo in OCI.
+Specifying these parameters as **'yes'** in properties file will create Object Storage Bucket and Devops Git Repo/Project/Topic in OCI and enable toolkit usage with Jenkins.
 The toolkit supports users in primary IDCS stripes or default domains only for DevOps GIT operations.<br>
+    - Use the same customer_name for a tenancy even if the script needs to be executed multiple times.<br>

 ``` mermaid
 stateDiagram-v2